RobbieMcKinstry/deliverable_1/nonfunctional.md

 # Nonfunctional Requirements
 #### Edward Misback and Robbie McKinstry

-1. The form handles cross site scripting attacks.
+NFUN-XSS:           The form handles cross site scripting attacks.
-2. Prevents against SQL injection
+NFUN-LITTLE-BOBBY-TABLES: Prevents against 100% of SQL injection attempts.
-3. Is idempotent against multiple post requests.
+NFUN-IDEMPOTENT:    Is idempotent against multiple post requests.
-4. 95% of users will recognize a change in UI when they submit an invalid form.
+NFUN_UI_AWARE:      95% of users will recognize a change in UI when they submit an invalid form.